Adansonia: Other uses

 Some baobab species are sources of fiber, dye, and fuel.
 Indigenous Australians used the native species A. gregorii for several products, making string from the root fibers and decorative crafts from the fruits.
 Baobab oil from the seed is also used in cosmetics, particularly in moisturizers.

+In culture

+Baobab trees hold cultural and spiritual significance in many African societies.
+They are often the sites of communal gatherings, storytelling, and rituals.
+An unusual baobab was the namesake of Kukawa, formerly the capital of the Bornu Empire southwest of Lake Chad in Central Africa.

+In the novel The Little Prince, the titular character takes care to root out baobabs that try to grow on his tiny planet home.
+The fearsome, grasping baobab trees, researchers have contended, were meant to represent Nazism attempting to destroy the planet.